RunnyEgg/Youtube-Dashboard/README.md

 Through this project, I gained a deeper understanding of:

 - **API Integration**: Learned how to interact with the YouTube Data API v3 and handle large datasets.
+-  **Python Skills**: Enhanced my python knowledge and gained useful information on how to use APIs within it.
 - **Data Processing**: Enhanced my skills in data manipulation using Pandas.
 - **Data Visualization**: Improved my ability to create interactive and insightful dashboards using Power BI.
 - **Project Management**: Developed a systematic approach to planning and executing data analysis projects.